jyyang5/mu_mu_lambda-ES/README.md

 	|4.00 	| 14.00 |	 805.00 |	 312.00 |	 945.00 |	 1315.00 |	 1028.00 |
 	|4.00 	| 15.00 |	 724.00 |	 300.00 |	 810.00 |	 1316.00 |	 1000.00 |

+- Observation
+	- Increase mu decrease the performance of the sphere function and quartic function but increase the performance of Schwefel function .
 ---

 ## Different noise level